vv-vim/vv/README.md

 * “Save All” dialog on quit and “Refresh” dialog on external changes.
 * Text zoom.

-It is built on Electron, so there are no barriers to eventually port it to Windows and Linux and make plugins with Javascript/HTML/CSS.
+It is built on Electron.
+There are no barriers to eventually port it to Windows and Linux and make plugins with Javascript/HTML/CSS.

 Installation
 ------------

 You need Neovim installed to run VV.
 You can find Neovim installation instructions here: https://github.com/neovim/neovim/wiki/Installing-Neovim.
+It is recommended to use Neovim version 0.3 and higher.

 You can download most recent binary in the [Releases](https://github.com/igorgladkoborodov/vv/releases) page.